 Lopez Island doesn’t offer many dining out options- especially off peak-season or on weeknights.
 There is, however, a traditional grocery store and a natural market, both of which offer sandwiches.
 If your lodging offers a kitchen, I’d recommend bringing groceries with you or picking them up on arrival, and planning to prepare most of your meals.
 Grocery store sandwiches worked well for daytime adventures, and cooking in our AirBnB or grilling over a firepit was a fun way to relax while waiting for Lopez Island’s spectacular sunsets.

 Lopez Island definitely doesn’t enjoy the mild celebrity status of the other San Juan Islands of the Puget Sound, but its laid-back atmosphere makes it my favorite.
 If you’re looking for low-key adventure that includes rest and beauty without all the intrusion that tourist-centric economies bring to a place, Lopez Island fits the bill.
 Long beach walks with wildlife sightings (and no other-human sightings) put Lopez Island top on my list of PNW getaways.

 For More information on getting to and from Lopez, see the Ferry Schedule:

 What to Pack for a Trip to Lopez Island

 In addition to a standard packing list for beaches, consider adding:

 - ⛱ A beach towel, waterproof picnic blanket, or yoga mat, so you can sit and enjoy the beaches

-Binoculars for watching seals, bald eagles, and the elusive but occasional sightings of Orca whales from the shore.
-Modern travel binoculars like these are lightweight and low cost, making it affordable to add a pair of kid’s binoculars to your Lopez Island packing list.
+- 👀 Binoculars for watching seals, bald eagles, and the elusive but occasional sightings of Orca whales from the shore.
+Modern travel binoculars like these on amazon are lightweight and low cost, making it affordable to add a pair of kid’s binoculars to your Lopez Island packing list.